Mission in Mishar - Egypt and Jordan ( 2018) - মিশর রহস্য (2018)

 In this small Island there are traces of New, Middle and Old kingdom from 3000 BC to 14th Century AD.
 This is very unique.
 This is basically land of Nubian.

 This stone gateway was built by Alexander IV, the son of Alexander the great to honour Khnum

 The boat ride is very interesting.
-On the way to the back, we saw Botanical garden from the boat.
+On the way to the back to shore , we saw Botanical garden from the boat.
 We did not get down.
 We also saw a Coptic Monastery on the way.
 These are part of Nile - one side of the river is sand - very unique terrain.
 We saw pond heron, Egret, Gul etc.

 Today we left for Abu Simbel, further South (in fact extreme South - near Sudan border) of Egypt early in the morning at 4.45 am.It is almost 260

 Km from Aswan.
 The road is very good.